lupasearch/lupasearch-client/docs/components/search-results.md

 - `labels.aiSuggestions` - label for similar query with AI suggestions;

 - `labels.similarResultsLabel` - label to show when similar results functionality is enabled.

+- `hideResultsOnReload` - results will be hidden, while new configuration is loading when plugin is reloaded with new options and `fetch: true`.

 # Query parameters